HumphreyBoaGart/grackle/bin/README.md

 ### [grapp](grapp)

 The `grapp` command is for the management of app accounts.
-It is only executable by administrators & root.
+It is only executable by administrators & root. ([Dev Checklist](grapp.md))

 ### [grinstall](grinstall)

 The installer and updater resides at `grinstall`, and it is how various Grackle components are added to the system.
-It is only executable by root.
+It is only executable by root. ([Dev Checklist](grinstall.md))

 ### [gruser](gruser)

 The `gruser` command is for the management of user accounts.
-It is only executable by administrators & root.
+It is only executable by administrators & root. ([Dev Checklist](gruser.md))

 ### [shortcuts](shortcuts)